 Note: All URLs must be entered and must use HTTPS, for example https://sso.domain.com.

 You can choose whether to include a standard or domain specific issuer.
-When multiple domains are using SSO with the same IdP aggregator, a specific issuer can be parsed by the IdP aggregator to identify the correct domain name for the SAML request.
+When multiple domains are configured to use SSO with the same IdP, a specific issuer can be parsed by the IdP to identify the correct domain name for the SAML request.